ClusterDuck123/ringity/README.rst

 Simple example
 --------------

-Calculate ring score as described in
+Calculate ring score as described in [1]:
-"*The Emergence of Ring Structures in Biological Networks*" [1]:

 .. code:: python